MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-items/filelist-view.md

 contributor:  JKeithB
 ms.topic:  conceptual
 keywords:  gallery,powershell,cmdlet,psgallery
-title:  psgallery_filelist_feature
+title:  FileList feature in the Gallery
 ---
-# FileList Feature in the Gallery
+# FileList feature in the Gallery

 You are able to view the contents in all items published in the gallery.